I found out something about drawings a few days ago.

 It seems that drawings are just assemblies underneath the hood.

-It makes a great deal of sense, when you combine all the hints that we found.
+It makes a lot of sense, when you combine all the hints that we found.

 For our drawing automation add-in Drew, we work on drawings a lot.
 We are continuously looking for ways to optimize, streamline and automate the drawing process for our users.